hughobrien/psu-constitution/README.md

 	9. One Faculty Rep will be elected as the Faculties Officer on the PSU Executive.

-9. Grad Entry School Representative:
+9. Graduate Entry School Representative:

 	1. Develop forums to get feedback from students for their particular area